sap-tutorials/Tutorials/tutorials/s4sdk-continuous-delivery-toolkit-setup/s4sdk-ci-setup.md

 [ACCORDION-BEGIN [Step 1: ](Prepare the Infrastructure)]
 ### Setup Kubernetes cluster

-In this step, let us create a Kubernetes cluster which we can then make use of in following steps.
-Login to your Google cloud platform account.
-Let us create a kubernetes cluster with 3 nodes which has 2 CPUs each.
+In this step, we will create a Kubernetes cluster which will be used in the following steps.
+Let us create a Kubernetes cluster with 3 nodes which will contain 2 CPUs each.

+To begin, login to your Google Cloud Platform account.
 In the Google Cloud Platform dashboard, navigate to `Kubernetes Engine` and click on `create cluster`.

 ![Create Kubernetes cluster](images/1.PNG)